Zhumell Telescopes: On Their Way Out

 Category: Learn

-Where exactly Zhumell gets most of their products is unknown—probably some manufacturer in China—but their 8”, 10”, and 12” Z-series Dobsonians are made by Guan Sheng Optical (GSO) in Taiwan.
-Not only do the Z series telescopes offer great value, but the GSO-made optics are outstanding—the last Zhumell telescope I had, a Z8, optically tested almost as good as a premium mirror of the same aperture, with only some slight undercorrection compared to the near-perfect mirror, which I paid over $1000 for!
-The included accessories with the larger Z series scopes are also outstanding for the price, though the mini Z series tabletop scopes come with rather poor eyepieces.
-Zhumell is but one of many importers of GSO telescopes and accessories, but it seems to be the most widely known one, particularly among novice astronomers.
+Not only did the Z series telescopes offer great value, but the GSO-made optics were outstanding—the last Zhumell telescope I had, a Z8, optically tested almost as good as a premium mirror of the same aperture, with only some slight undercorrection compared to the near-perfect mirror, which I paid over $1000 for!
+The included accessories with the larger Z series scopes were also outstanding for the price, though the mini Z series tabletop scopes came with rather poor eyepieces.
+Zhumell was but only one of many importers of GSO telescopes and accessories, but it seemed to be the most widely known one after the Apertura brand, particularly among novice astronomers.

 There really isn’t much else to say about Zhumell telescopes, though this is neither good nor bad.
-Their customer service is quite decent—I’ve had no issues.
-The workmanship on all but Zhumell’s cheapest telescopes and accessories is pretty good, as is to be particularly expected with GSO products.
+Their customer service was quite decent—I’ve had no issues.

 Zhumell Telescopes Reviewed By Us